 The Rift now comes bundled with Touch, but if you got an early unit without them… well, what the hell are you waiting for?
-If you're insisting to go the controller-less route you won't need a lot of space to use an Oculus Rift but you'll want to clear away plenty of desk top and again, have a rolling chair.
-This makes it all easier to place the sensor and to look around in VR.
+If you're insisting to go the controller-less route you won't need a lot of space to use Oculus Rift, but you'll want to clear away plenty of desktop space and, again, a rolling chair is also useful.
+This all makes it easier to place the sensor and to look around in VR.

 Oculus Rift: Design and comfort

-There's no doubt the Oculus Rift is a sleek device, and perhaps even more eye catching than the Vive.
-It's also come a long way from its SDK days with Oculus sourcing soft and stretchy materials for the headset.
-It's also lighter than the Vive, HTC has been cutting the fat from its headset, and these days the two are on par.
+There's no doubt the Oculus Rift is a well mad headset, and we reckon it's sleeker than the Vive.
+It's also come a long way from its SDK days, with Oculus sourcing soft and stretchy materials for the headset.
+While it was at first lighter than the Vive, HTC has been cutting the fat from its headset, and these days the two are on par.

 The earpieces look dinky, but don't be fooled.
-They're quite the spatial sound powerhouse when in use, and fit over my ears quite well.
-The pieces are also easily adjustable for different ears, and if you want to keep one off to talk to a person in real life.
+They deliver powerful spatial sound when in use, and fit over the ears comfortable.
+The pieces are also easily adjustable for different ears, or if you want to keep one off to talk to a person in real life.
 They're also optional if you want to switch them out for other headphones.

 Oculus Rift: Performance

-The Rift offers a 2160 x 1200 resolution, across the two OLED displays on board, working at 233 million pixels per second with a 90Hz refresh rate.
+The Rift offers a 2160 x 1200 resolution across the two OLED displays on board, working at 233 million pixels per second with a 90Hz refresh rate.
 That resolution was top notch at launch but has now been surpassed by headsets including the Windows Mixed Reality systems, the Samsung Odyssey at the top of the pile (1400 x 1600 per eye).

-The important thing is that it has been bright and dense enough to generally avoid the dreaded 'screen door effect' that plagues lower-res displays.
-I also only noticed brief moments of screen door, much like my time with Vive, and wasn't bothered by it.
+The important thing is that Oculus is been bright and dense enough to generally avoid the dreaded "screen door effect" that plagues lower-res displays.
+That's not to say we never see it, but it's less noticeable.
 Other than that, the display remains crisp and clear.
-The cartoon colors on Lucky's Tale are positively vivid while space in ADR1FT and Eve:Valkyrie are stunning.
-It's the exact same specs as Vive so it's hard to notice a difference between the two – which isn't a bad thing.
+The cartoon colours on Lucky's Tale are positively vivid, while space in Lone Echois stunning.
+It's the exact same specs as the Vive so it's hard to notice a difference between the two – which isn't a bad thing.

-The refresh rate is also the ideal sweet spot which developers have found causes little to no amount of motion sickness – but again, this is wholly dependent on the game.
-While I felt fine most of the time in Rift VR, certain titles still have a tendency to make us feel like upchucking our lunch.
+The refresh rate is also the ideal sweet spot, which developers have found causes little to no amount of motion sickness – but again, this is wholly dependent on the game.
+While we felt fine most of the time in Rift VR, certain titles still have a tendency to make us feel like upchucking our lunch.
 This is less of a problem than it was in the early days, as developers have got a better grasp on the tech, but it does stil occasionally happen.

 Oculus Rift: Games